ansible-collections/ansible.posix/README.md

 <!-- List the versions of Ansible the collection has been tested with.
 Must match what is in galaxy.yml. -->

-- ansible-core 2.19 (devel)
 - ansible-core 2.18 (stable) *
 - ansible-core 2.17 (stable)
 - ansible-core 2.16 (stable)
-- ansible-core 2.15 (stable)

-*Note: For ansible-core 2.18, CI only covers sanity tests and no integration tests will be run until the test environment is released.*

 ## Roadmap